chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/MOCKING.md

 # Mocking guide

-How to mock `FlutterBluePlus` for testing.
+How to mock `VXFlutterBlue` for testing.

 ## Overview

-Since version [1.10.0](https://pub.dev/packages/vx_flutter_blue/changelog#1100), `FlutterBluePlus.instance` has been deprecated in favor of static functions.
+Since version [1.10.0](https://pub.dev/packages/vx_flutter_blue/changelog#1100), `VXFlutterBlue.instance` has been deprecated in favor of static functions.

-Therefore, to mock FlutterBluePlus you must:
+Therefore, to mock VXFlutterBlue you must:

-1. Wrap `FlutterBluePlus` in a mockable non-static class
+1. Wrap `VXFlutterBlue` in a mockable non-static class
 2. Add your mocked functions to the mockable class.
 2. Use the mockable class in your code